drmonroe/machinelearning_press_analysis/README.md

 # Shakespeare/Fletcher Textual Analysis
 Media Outlet: MIT Technology Review
+"Machine learning has revealed exactly how much of a Shakespeare play was written by someone else"

 URL: https://bit.ly/35ucQg9